spaceshuttl/coffer/README.md

 ### Backend
 - [X] Rewrite endpoints in gorilla/websocket
+- [ ] Rewrite backend into neat unison API to be used.
 - [ ] Encrypt disk transaction
 - [ ] Write test + fuzz the endpoint